Sunday, May 30, 2010

 Wildflower Wednesday ~ Carolina Rose

-Carolina Rose has been in full bloom for the last 2 weeks and it's lovely.
+Carolina rose has been in full bloom for the last 2 weeks and it's lovely.

 The bees love it.
-The whole shrub is abuzz with Bumblebees.
+The whole shrub is abuzz with bumblebees.

-Trying to focus on a flower,
+While trying to focus on a flower

-just wait a second and a bee will appear.
-Even if you're not a bug person you have to admit they're adorable.
-They were buzzing around so fast -- literally rolling in the pollen -- that I could not get a sharp focus on them.
+rolling in the pollen -- that I could not get a sharp focus on them.

-Rosa virginiana is a lot like Carolina Rose but the stems are a deep burgundy and I can't detect the lemon-and-rose fragrance that Carolina has.
+that Carolina has.
 The fall color may turn out to be better though.

 It's also time for Carolina Bush Pea (Thermopsis villosa).
 It's large, larger than the Baptisias, which gives it a stately quality.
 I've heard people complain about short bloom time but I haven't had that problem here.
 I love the yellow spires.